awsdocs/amazon-efs-user-guide/doc_source/gs-step-one-create-ec2-resources.md

-# Step 2: Create Your EC2 Resources and Launch Your EC2 Instance<a name="gs-step-one-create-ec2-resources"></a>
+# Step 2: Create your EC2 resources and launch your EC2 instance<a name="gs-step-one-create-ec2-resources"></a>

 **Note**
 You can't use Amazon EFS with Microsoft Windows–based Amazon EC2 instances\.